qmtran/openstack-labs/devstack/README.md

 ## Lab 0 - Document IP addresses

 Your instructor will provide two IP addresses for this lab.
-Space is also provided for internal IP addresses which will be available during the course of the labs.
+Space is also provided for internal IP addresses which will be filled out during the labs.

          | Controller | Compute    |
 -------- | ---------- | ---------- |